 Local authorities in Wales prepare their accounting statements in accordance with the requirements of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom.
 This Code is based on International Financial Reporting Standards.

-On 30 September 2016 I issued an unqualified audit opinion on the accounting statements confirming that they present a true and fair view of the Council's financial position and transactions.
+I issued an unqualified audit opinion on the financial statements confirming they present a true and fair view of the Council's financial position and transactions on 29 September 2016.
 My report is contained within the Statement of Accounts.
-The key matters arising from the accounts audit were reported to members of the Audit Committee and the Council in my Audit of Financial Statements report on the 19 and 29 September 2016 respectively, and a more detailed report has also been issued.
+The key matters arising from the accounts audit were: